BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 News
 ------

-* 09/12/2019:Presented our paper "On-body Sensing of Cocaine Craving, Euphoria and Drug-Seeking Behavior Using Cardiac and Respiratory Signals" at Ubicomp 2019, London.
+* **Sept 2019**: Presented our paper "On-body Sensing of Cocaine Craving, Euphoria and Drug-Seeking Behavior Using Cardiac and Respiratory Signals" at Ubicomp 2019, London.
-* **Feb 2019**: Our paper "On-body Sensing of Cocaine Craving, Euphoria and Drug-Seeking Behavior Using Cardiac and Respiratory Signals" got accepted in Ubicomp 2019!
+* **Feb 2019**: Our paper "On-body Sensing of Cocaine Craving, Euphoria and Drug-Seeking Behavior Using Cardiac and Respiratory Signals" got accepted in **Ubicomp 2019**!
+* **Sept 2018**: started my PhD in Computer Science at UMass Amherst.
+* **Feb 2017**: started my MS in computer Science at UMass Amherst.